 - Make sure your pet’s collar has updated I.D. information.

 - Have a leash and harness easily accessible.

 - Pack containers of water for rest stops.
 You should plan to stop at least every two hours with your dog.
-I love this My Pet Pail for traveling with my dog.
-It keeps all the food and water in one place.

 - Have an adequate supply of pet food in a watertight container.

 - Never leave your pet in the car, especially when it’s hot out.